I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 I blanched at that statement.
 John had my father watched while he was in town.
 We agreed early on in our marriage that he would only share what was pertinent – when I might see him at a function being chief among that information – and while I had recently balked at keeping secrets from each other, this was a revelation I wish John had never brought to light.
 If my father’s interactions with my mother were anything to go by, he was as cruel inside the bedroom as he was without.
 The fact that he frequented a brothel, and that the women of said brothel were at his mercy on a regular basis, made my blood boil.

-If I had any say in the decision about what to do with him, we would skip blackmail and deceit and go straight to assassination.
+If I had any say in the decision about what to do with him, we would skip blackmail and go straight to assassination.
 By ending his miserable life, we might save those of myself, Marcus, and God knew how many others.
 Perhaps I should feel…something about the fact that I was ready to have my father murdered, but I was no longer the woman I had been.
 All I felt now was regret that I hadn’t let John ruin him years ago.

 “His men were there from the onset?”
 McNaught asked.